davidgomezpr1/PowerBI_PersonalStepTracking/README.md

 - Step tracking for November 2021, using my activity tracking device.
 Considered the main two activities (Walking and Hiking).
 Please note that I only go on hikes on Sundays, due to lack of time during the week.
 - Cleaning of data, leveraging the `Power Query Editor`.
 Creation of table relationships to ensure appropriate data analysis.
 - Leveraging `DAX` to calculate the total steps and average steps taken.
-- Creation of a dashboard with a breakdwon of steps by activity, steps by week of the year and weekday.
+- Creation of a dashboard with a breakdown of steps by activity, steps by week of the year and weekday.
 - Creation of an alternative dashboard, to showcase the statistics by percentages.

 ## Conclusions